NESFA Press

 NESFA Reading Group

-The next NESFA Reading Group discussion will meet via Zoom on Friday, August 8th at 7pm to discuss City of Truth by James Morrow.
+The next NESFA Reading Group discussion will meet via Zoom on Friday, December 5th at 7pm to discuss The Mechanical by Ian Tregillis.

-We may also vote on the book we plan to read for the December 2025 reading group meeting.
+We will also vote on the books we plan to read for the April 2026 reading group meetings.

 Come join us!
 To be added to the Reading Group mailing list, send an email to postmaster <at> nesfa.org.